PufferFinance/unifi-docs/docs/intro.md

 ### Get Started with UniFi Rollup

-To begin using UniFi, start by moving your testnet tokens using the [Move Funds to UniFi guide](/move-funds).
+To begin using UniFi, start by [acquiring Testnet tokens](/acquire-testnet-tokens).

 By leveraging UniFi's Ethereum-based rollup, users can enjoy an efficient, decentralized, and unified experience while contributing to the long-term health of the Ethereum ecosystem.